 Patient Partners

-Further in his past, Ron was the Founder and Executive Director of a Youth Career and Employment Centre that served over 30,000 young people, immigrants, and career seekers in the Toronto area.
-Ron can be found at www.rb33.com/ron, on LinkedIn @RonBeleno, or at Linktree linktr.ee/ronbeleno
+Earlier in his career, Ron was Founder and Executive Director of a Youth Career and Employment Centre that served over 30,000 young people, immigrants, and career seekers in the Toronto area.
+Ron can be found at www.rb33.com/ron, on LinkedIn @RonBeleno, or through his Linktree at linktr.ee/ronbeleno.

 Originally from the Maritimes, Lois has demonstrated a strong commitment to higher education through two decades of post-secondary leadership.
 As an award-winning practitioner, her passion for initiatives promoting equitable access has significantly shaped her life and perspective.
 In her role as Assistant Dean of Students, Lois was involved in qualitative research projects and participated in several university committees focused on student success, academic policy, and community engagement.